JuanF3/Applied-Data-Science-with-Python/README.md

 Therefore, by making a deduction from the graph it can be seen that underdeveloped countries that lack a good health system, coupled with the poverty they suffer and access to education (sex education) have a higher mortality rate in children under 5 years compared to more developed countries such as China, USA, Brazil and even India.

-you can see the procedure carried out in the attached notebook
+you can see the procedure performed in the attached notebook in the corresponding section